 Newer detached homes built in the early 2000s with larger window packages than older Markham subdivisions.
 The houses are big enough that whole-house blind orders are common.

-The condo construction along Highway 7 has put up several major developments over the past decade.
-The buildings typically have floor-to-ceiling windows, balcony sliding doors, and condo board rules about exterior-visible window treatments.
+Tower construction along Highway 7 has added several large developments over the past decade.
+The buildings typically have floor-to-ceiling windows, balcony sliding doors, and a board with a position on what the facade should look like.

 For Highway 7 condos, the standard configuration is: